wtlin1228/dt/README.md

 Dependency Tracker is a tool written in Rust for tracing the dependency of JavaScript(TypeScript)'s symbols across the module boundaries.
 It could be helpful when you're dealing with a large project and trying to make some changes like refactoring shared UI library, updating i18n translation keys.

-[dependency-cruiser](https://github.com/sverweij/dependency-cruiser) is a good option tracking the module's dependency is enough for you.
+[dependency-cruiser](https://github.com/sverweij/dependency-cruiser) is a good option if tracking the module's dependency is enough for you.
 I myself will use `dependency-cruiser` in projects that are well-organized, since the module(packages)'s dependency is good enough.
-But instead, I hope you find `dependency-tracker` useful if you're looking for a more fine-grained dependency tracker.
+But, also, I hope you find `dependency-tracker` useful if you're looking for a more fine-grained dependency tracker.

 This tool is currently used internally inside my own projects.
 So maybe some of the assumptions don't meet yours.
 Current assumptions are: